salander0411/samp-cli/README.md

 ![Demo](images/demo-console.gif)

 ### samp generate
-Generates SAM resources, CDK code, StepFunctions ASL and Lambda functions in any language based on a query to ChatGPT.
+Generates SAM resources, CDK code, StepFunctions ASL and Lambda functions in any language based on a query to Claude.
 If you ask for SAM resources, it will merges them into your existing template.

-This is an experimental feature and requires a ChatGPT API key.
-You can get one [here](https://platform.openai.com/account/api-keys).
+This is an experimental feature using AWS Bedrock claude model.
 Make sure to validate the output before deploying your template as it might contain errors or things that could incur cost

 ```
 Usage: sampat generate|g [options]

-Generates resources from a ChatGPT response
+Generates resources from a Claude model response

 Options:
   -t, --template [template]         SAM template file (default: "template.yaml")
-  -q, --query [query]               Question to ask ChatGPT.
+  -q, --query [query]               Question to ask.
 I.e "a lambda function that's triggered by an S3 event"
-  -m, --model [model]               OpenAI model to use.
-Valid values are 'gpt-3.5-turbo' and 'gpt-4'.
-Note that gpt-3.5-turbo is fine for
+  -m, --model [model],              Claude model to use.
+Valid values are 'anthropic.claude-v1' (claude 1.3) and 'anthropic.claude-instant-v1' (claude instant 1.2) and 'anthropic.claude-v2' (claude 2.0)
-                                    most use cases and that gpt-4 is slower and more expensive (default: "gpt-3.5-turbo")
+                                    default as 'anthropic.claude-v2'
   -o, --output [output]             Output feature.
 Valid values are 'SAM', 'CDK', 'lambda-<language>' or 'ASL'.
 If not 'SAM', set
                                     --output-file (default: "SAM")
   -of, --output-file [output-file]  Output file.
 Only applicable if --output is CDK